Jeremy Piven: Career

 Piven appeared in the first Broadway revival of David Mamet's Speed-the-Plow.
 The production began preview performances on October 3, 2008, and opened on October 23, 2008; the play was due to run through February 22, 2009.
-After Piven missed several performances, on December 17, 2008, Piven's representation announced that due to an undisclosed illness, Piven would be ending his run in the play effective immediately.
-The illness was revealed to be hydrargyria, a disease caused by exposure to mercury or its compounds, though the source is unknown.
-Rumours have indicated that the high level of mercury could potentially have been caused by Piven's habit of consuming fish twice a day for the past 20 years.
-An alternative explanation is that the herbal remedies Piven was taking were responsible for his high levels of mercury.
+After Piven missed several performances, on December 17, 2008, Piven's representation announced that he had been suffering from hydrargyria, and would be ending his run in the play effective immediately.
 Mamet joked that Piven was leaving the play "to pursue a career as a thermometer."
 On September 1, 2009, Piven, in a guest appearance on the Late Show with David Letterman, explained that he had given up red meat and poultry, and had been getting all of his protein from fish for the past 20 years.

-On August 3, 2009, Piven guest hosted the WWE Raw wrestling program.
+On August 3, 2009, Piven guest hosted an episode of the WWE Raw wrestling program.
+He was accompanied by Ken Jeong.
+The episode included several references to The Goods: Live Hard, Sell Hard, which starred both Piven and Jeong.
+During the show, Piven misspoke the name of the upcoming pay-per-view SummerSlam, referring it as "the Summerfest".

 In August 2011, he stated he was interested in portraying the drummer from the Who, Keith Moon.
 From 2013 to 2016, he played the title role in the British television drama series Mr Selfridge, the semi-fictional story based on the life of Harry Selfridge, who founded the London department store Selfridge's.
 The show aired on the ITV network in the United Kingdom and on PBS in the United States.

 On August 1, 2019, Piven appeared on a KTVU morning news segment to promote a standup comedy show he was to perform in the next night in San Francisco.

 Personal life

-Piven starred in the Travel Channel special Jeremy Piven's Journey of a Lifetime, which detailed his journey across India.
-He resides in Malibu, California.
+Piven resides in Malibu, California.
+His brother-in-law is director Adam McKay.

-Piven plays drums and has played on stage with the notable Chicago-based progressive rock / jam band Umphrey's McGee in 2004.
+Piven played drums with the notable Chicago-based progressive rock / jam band Umphrey's McGee on December 10, 2004 alongside Keller Williams and Not Quite Nikki Sixx.

-In 2016, Piven endorsed Senator Bernie Sanders for President of the United States during the 2016 presidential election.

 Piven is a fan of the Chicago Bears.
-In 1998, he appeared in commercials for the Chicago Blackhawks.